BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Pep8 Checker tool

-> I used the Pep8 checker tool to validate my python code and ensure it was free from errors.
-As shown here:
+> I used the Pep8 checker tool to validate my python code to ensure it was free from errors as shown here:

 ![Pep8](assets/testing/pep8-checker.png)

-> Throughout the project, I had to do a lot of re-coding and restructuring to keep character length to the required 79 characters per line.
+> To keep within the length of 79 characters per line, I had to do a lot of re-coding and restructuring.

 <a name="bugs"></a>
 ## **Bugs**